Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Results: Spectral Imagery Tasks

 \subsection{Missing Image Prediction}

 {\textbf{Dataset and Problem Setting}}: With the vast amount of satellite imagery being captured on a daily basis, corrupted or missing data is an occurring phenomenon.
 In some cases, the areas of missing/corrupted data is provided as a mask, but in other cases this mask is not provided, making it hard to clean or filter data, thus leaving researchers to use these corrupted images in their work\cite{chen2022joint,zhao2021evaluation}.
-In this downstream task, we aim to fill these corrupted/missing values in the absence of these masks, i.e the methods have no access/information as to which pixels are corrupted, making it a very relevant downstream task.
+In this downstream task, we aim to fill these corrupted/missing values in the absence of these masks, i.e the methods have no access/information as to which pixels are corrupted, making it a very challenging task.
+It therefore tests whether the pretrained embeddings can infer physically plausible content under uncertainty, a realistic use case for cloud-removal or data-gap filling where clouds obscure parts of the image or no cloud mask is available.
+This setting is thus more challenging and practically meaningful than the masked-reconstruction tasks where the masked portions (e.g., a cloud mask) are known.
+In this section, we explore the results of finetuning the models pretrained with the Global Dataset for this task.

 In this problem setting, we aim to use a spatiotemporal spectral imagery series in which one or more images have missing data and predict those missing values.
 For our dataset, we chose to sample a new 1000 locations globally, similar to how our base dataset was created.
 We then did a 60-20-20 training-validation-test split and used patch series from the 600 patches for finetuning.
 We ensured that there is no overlap in regions across the 1000 newly sampled patches.
 We chose a input series length of 6, and varied the amount of missing values in input to make the task more challenging.
 Due to the prediction related nature of this task, models from all 4 pretraining tasks are finetuned.
 Decoder is reinitialised and finetuned using Mean Square Error loss.
 Encoder is kept fixed.
 For more architecture and implementation details please refer to Appendix Section \ref{sec:missing_image_prediction_appendix}.